bitnami/charts/bitnami/kafka/README.md

 ## Upgrading

+### To 8.0.0

+There is not backwards compatibility since the brokerID changes to the POD_NAME.
+For more information see [this PR](https://github.com/bitnami/charts/pull/2028).

 ### To 7.0.0

 Backwards compatibility is not guaranteed when Kafka metrics are enabled, unless you modify the labels used on the exporter deployments.